 Well, the only way to know for sure is to make it yourself, but all I’m saying is we love it!

-These are tips for helping you make a perfect batch of Vegan Garlic Mashed Potatoes every time:
+These are tips for helping you make Vegan Mashed Potato recipes perfect every time:

 - We prefer hearty mashed potatoes, so I leave the peels on